My continuing journey in North Alabama led me to discover more history through architecture, waterfalls, shopping and some delicious culinary stops.

 Wright designed his homes so that people wanted to be outside and to “come in when the sun went down.”
 That might have been a bit a challenge with the ever-changing Alabama weather.
 The glass corners of the home represent no boundaries to the outside.

-The three-bedroom house does not have a lot of storage, and the bedrooms are small but functional.
+The three-bedroom house has limited storage, and the bedrooms are small but functional.
 There are three fireplaces in the home.
 Everything in the home, including much of the furniture, is made of plywood.
 Plywood was the latest and greatest construction application in the 1940s.

 Wright did make room for Mildred’s piano in the living room of the home.
 Mildred was terrified to add furniture until Wright had passed.
 Wright added designs in lighting panels, and each design is unique to his houses.